-Some founders think owning 51% of the company means they are in control.
-They believe when it comes to a board meeting, things come down to a vote and 51% wins.
+Some founders think that owning 51% of the company means that they are in control.
+They believe that in boardroom meetings, all that matters is the final vote.

 8. Believing patents = defensibility

-- First, if you get acquired someday, the acquiring company will like it.
-But it does not help you now.
+- If you get acquired someday, the acquiring company will like it.

 10. Hiring in your own image

 “Fundamentally, what you need in a startup is someone to make it, sell it, and collect it.” — Guy Kawasaki